Leicester set Premier League record as they smash hapless Southampton | Goal.com

 Ayoze Perez and Jamie Vardy scored hat-tricks in the mauling, setting records of their own.

-9 - Leicester have recorded the joint-biggest margin of victory in Premier League history, alongside Manchester United’s 9-0 win over Ipswich at Old Trafford in March 1995.
-Conquering. pic.twitter.com/jdkE6JIhju— OptaJoe (@OptaJoe) October 25, 2019
+9 - Leicester have recorded the biggest-ever victory by an away side in an English top-flight league match in the 131-year history of the Football League.
+Supreme. pic.twitter.com/7VXJIYiGiW— OptaJoe (@OptaJoe) October 25, 2019

-Leicester scored five in the first half, a feat only achieved away before by Manchester City.
+Leicester scored five in the first half against the shellshocked Saints, a feat only achieved away before by Manchester City.

 Ben Chilwell opened the scoring after 10 minutes, stabbing home from close range for just his second career goal.
 Bertrand was then dismissed after VAR review for a foul on Ayoze Perez in the build up.